the-au-forml-lab/au_ccs_dissertation_template/md_version/main.md

 ## Landscape Pages

 You can obtain landscape pages using the landscape package in \LaTeX.

+Markdown only
-This feature is not accessible in pure markdown.
+~  This feature is not accessible in pure markdown: if you want to have landscape pages, you need to use \LaTeX commands in your document.

-Note that the drawing presented in \autoref{fig:language} was obtained using \LaTeX's package tiKz.
+Note that the drawing presented in \autoref{fig:language} was obtained using \LaTeX's package tiKz, and that the source code is shared in the pictures folder.

 \begin{landscape}
     \vspace*{\fill}